Omerdogan3/AllPawsInn/README.md

    * Adding an admin panel where user can change default values like DaycareRate, BoardingRate, Discount, etc.

    * Adding a component for printing multiple pages of scheduling info (kennel id, food, medical cond., kennel size, etc.) with one click (the user shouldn't have to select each dog seperately)

-   * Data cleansing (detecting and correcting corrupt or inaccurate records in the database)

    * Solving the click glitch that occurs on the grid view of the daycare screen (the user has to click twice to make a reservation for a new day)

    * Adding finance management pages (this topic should be discussed with All Paws Inn and requirements should be clarified)